 The name Jon Messick is synonymous with women's tennis at Colorado State.
-In his 28 years with the program--including 24 now as head coach--Messick has provided top-notch coaching and leadership to hundreds of Rams student-athletes.
-Messick has patiently, diligently and intently guided Colorado State's program through the most successful era in school history.
+In his 30 years with the program – including 26 now as head coach – Messick has provided top-notch coaching and leadership to hundreds of Rams student-athletes.
+Messick has patiently, diligently and intently guided CSU's program through the most successful era in school history.

-Tennis has been an integral part of Messick's life for nearly 45 years.
-From his days of being ranked nationally as a junior tennis player, to his triumphant doubles championship wins during college, to now his 3nd year as head coach of the women's tennis program at Colorado State, Messick has made tennis a lifetime experience.
-During his coaching career, he has prided himself on transferring his tennis knowledge to his players, and this year is no different.
-On April 18, 2009, he reached his 200th career win as a tennis coach, against Air Force, and his 201st win the next day against Wyoming.
+Tennis has been an integral part of Messick's life for more than 45 years.
+From his days of being ranked nationally as a junior tennis player, to his triumphant doubles championship wins during college, to now, Messick has made tennis a lifetime experience.
+During his coaching career, he has prided himself on transferring his tennis knowledge to his players.

 Messick was recently honored with the U.S. Tennis Association/Intercollegiate Tennis Association Community Service Award for the Intermountain Region.
 He also has received the coveted Bud Robineau Award for outstanding contributions to the tennis community.
 In 2005, Messick was presented the Outreach Award by the Colorado Wheelchair Tennis Foundation, and in 2007 he received a Volunteer of the Year award.

 Messick has earned two degrees, one in economics from Swarthmore College in 1973, and the other in accounting from Metropolitan State College of Denver in 1986.
-Messick has one daughter, Briana, who competed in cross country and track at the University of Wisconsin, and now is a triathlete.
+Messick has one daughter, Briana, who competed in cross country and track at Wisconsin, and now is a triathlete.